Tangent $\infty$-categories and Goodwillie calculus: Introduction

+There are two other directions for generalization that seem particularly worthy of exploration.
+One is to replace $\Catdiff$ in the Goodwillie tangent structure with a different $\infty$-cosmos in the sense of Riehl and Verity~\cite[1.2]{riehl/verity:2022}.
+The other is to look for tangent $\infty$-categories that encode other versions of functor calculus, such as the `manifold calculus' of Goodwillie and Weiss~\cite{weiss:1999,goodwillie/weiss:1999}, or the `orthogonal calculus' of Weiss~\cite{weiss:1995}.
+Other lines of inquiry arise from finding counterparts in tangent categories of concepts that are already established in Goodwillie calculus, such as Heuts's work~\cite{heuts:2021} on Goodwillie towers for (pointed compactly-generated) $\infty$-\emph{categories}, instead of functors, and work of Greg Arone and the third author~\cite{arone/ching:2011} on chain rules and the role of operads in functor calculus.

-Finally, we might speculate on how the Goodwillie tangent structure fits into the much bigger programme of `higher differential geometry' developed by Schreiber~\cite[4.1]{schreiber:2013}, or into the framework of homotopy type theory~\cite{hott:2013}, though we don't have anything concrete to say about these possible connections.
+Finally, we might speculate on how the Goodwillie tangent structure of this paper fits into the much bigger programme of `higher differential geometry' developed by Schreiber~\cite[4.1]{schreiber:2013}, or into the framework of homotopy type theory~\cite{hott:2013}, though we don't have anything concrete to say about these possible connections.

-\subsection{Background on \tinfty-categories; notation and conventions}
+\subsection{Background on $\infty$-categories; notation and conventions}

 This paper is written largely in the language of $\infty$-categories, as developed by Lurie in the books~\cite{lurie:2009} and~\cite{lurie:2017}, based on the quasi-categories of Boardman and Vogt~\cite{boardman/vogt:1973}.
-However, for much of the paper, details of that theory are not particularly important, and other models for $(\infty,1)$-categories could easily be used instead, especially if the reader is interested only in the main ideas of this work rather than the technical details.
+However, for much of the paper, specifics of that theory are not particularly important, and other models for $(\infty,1)$-categories could easily be used instead, especially if the reader is interested only in the main ideas of this work rather than the technical details.
+We expect that most of the mathematics in this paper could be written in the framework of `synthetic' higher categories being developed by Cisinski, Cnossen, Nguyen, and Walde~\cite{cisinski/cnossen/nguyen/walde:2026}, although that work does not address $\infty$-bicategories.
+We include in Appendices~\ref{sec:infty} and~\ref{sec:monoidal} some background information about $\infty$-categories and $\infty$-bicategories, as well as the notions of monoidal $\infty$-category and modules over such, which are central to our approach.

 All the basic concepts needed to define tangent $\infty$-categories, and to describe the underlying data of the Goodwillie tangent structure, will be familiar to readers versed in ordinary category theory.
 Those ideas include limits and colimits (in particular, pullbacks and pushouts), adjunctions, monoidal structures, and functor categories.
 To follow the details of our constructions, however, the reader will need a close acquaintance with simplicial sets and, especially, their relationship to categories via the nerve construction.